johnjasa/derivative_comparisons/README.md

 Using an existing subsystem from WISDEM would be the most representative, but few of those are easily scalable and differentiable.

 Instead, we use a straightforward system that consists of two components, shown schematically in the first image below.
-The first component takes in a vector `x` and performs a simple multiplication and summation to produce the vector `y`.
+The first component takes in a vector `x` and performs a simple analytic multiplication and summation to produce the vector `y`.
 We can control the size of `x` and the size of `y` using `num_inputs` and `num_outputs`, respectively.
 The second component in this system simply takes `y` and sums all values in the array to produce a scalar quantity, `obj`.
 This mimics the subsystems in WISDEM that produce the objective quantity, whatever that is.